Drake Spent V-Day With Twin Models! Is He Over Jennifer Lopez?

 A post shared by champagnepapi (@champagnepapi) on

-The Lejonhjarta sisters were featured in Drake’s short film entitled Please Forgive Me and they were also chosen to star alongside the rapper in his extensive album art for Views.
-During an interview with W Magazine, Elizabeth and Victoria talked about Drizzy’s tattoo which the rapper got because they got him drunk.
+The Lejonhjarta sisters were featured in Drake’s short film titled Please Forgive Me and they were also chosen to star alongside the rapper in his extensive album art for Views.
+During an interview with W Magazine, Elizabeth and Victoria talked about Drizzy’s tattoo which the rapper got because they said they got him drunk.
 They even shared their photo with him during that crazy night.

 That time we got some Canadian dude drunk and had him get a tattoo of our name ????????????